 Strengths A characteristic, resource, or capacity the organisation can use effectively to achieve its objectives.
 Better equipment than three years ago Strong and consistent leadership Good communication across the department High quality, consistent personnel Good salary and benefits package.
 Weaknesses A limitation, fault, or defect in the organisation that will keep it from achieving its objectives.
-Run-down facility Very limited budget Limited manpower Limited training availability and budget Inadequate computer software for report writing Reliance on volunteer or lower trained personne for some services Difficulties in collecting and tracking data.
+Run-down facility Very limited budget Limited manpower Limited training availability and budget Inadequate computer software for report writing Reliance on volunteer or lower trained personnel for some services Difficulties in collecting and tracking data.
 Opportunities An uncertain beneficial event or condition that, if it occurs, results in favourable outcomes.
-New police station Three percent population growth Residential developments Relationship with city council Volunteer groups Threats An uncertain adverse event or condition that, if it occurs, results in unfavourable outcomes.
-Increasing population but reducing police force Downturn in the economy Downturn in community support Lack of consequences for committing crimes Downturn in city council support.
+New police station Three percent population growth Residential developments Relationship with city council Volunteer groups Threats Threats An uncertain adverse event or condition that, if it occurs, results in unfavourable outcomes. - Increasing population but red - Downturn in the economy - Downturn in community sup - Lack of consequences for conductor outcomes. - Increasing population but red - Downturn in the economy - Lack of consequences for conductor outcomes.